mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Note that the regenerated wallet has a different Key ID but of course the same Seed ID.

-Seed files bear the extension '.mmseed' and are generated and used exactly the same way as mnemonic files:
+An alternative to mnemonics, seed files provide yet another way of representing your seed.
+They bear the extension '.mmseed' and are generated exactly the same way as mnemonic files:

 		$ mmgen-walletconv -o seed
 		...
 		Seed data written to file '89ABCDEF.mmseed'

-And they can also be used to regenerate a wallet:
+They can be used just like mnemonics to regenerate a wallet:

 		$ mmgen-walletconv 89ABCDEF.mmseed
 		...
 		MMGen wallet written to file '89ABCDEF-23456701[256,3].mmdat'

-Here’s a sample seed file for a 256-bit wallet:
+Here’s a sample seed file for a 256-bit seed:

 		$ cat 8B7392ED.mmseed
 		f4c84b C5ZT wWpT Jsoi wRVw 2dm9 Aftd WLb8 FggQ eC8h Szjd da9L

-And for a 128-bit wallet:
+And for a 128-bit seed:

 		$ cat 8E0DFB78.mmseed
 		0fe02f XnyC NfPH piuW dQ2d nM47 VU

-As you can see, seed files are short enough to be easily written out by hand or even memorized.
+As you can see, seed files are short enough to be easily written out by hand or memorized.
 And their built-in checksum makes it easy to test your memory using a simple Unix shell command:

 		$ echo -n XnyC NfPH piuW dQ2d nM47 VU | tr -d ' '| sha256sum | cut -c 1-6
 		0fe02f